LATEST | FEATURES | INTERVIEWS | NEWS | FRIGHTFEST | REVIEWS Journalist Alan Jones Chats About Dario Argento

 AJ: Hopefully covering every aspect of Dario’s next film.
 Will it be the Cannes announced Dracula 3D?
 I know he’s been working on that but not sure how concrete the plans are yet.
 You can be sure I’ll let you know though.

 You can catch Dario Argento movies throughout October on the Horror Channel.
 Click here for the full list and start times.

-Related show tags: DEMONS, DEMONS 2, PHENOMENA, TERROR AT THE OPERA, THE BIRD WITH THE CRYSTAL PLUMAGE MORE INTERVIEWS Interview with Adam Green, director of Victor Crowley
+Related show tags: DEMONS, DEMONS 2, PHENOMENA, TERROR AT THE OPERA, THE BIRD WITH THE CRYSTAL PLUMAGE MORE INTERVIEWS Interview with Airell Hayles writer and co-director of They're Outside

 Posted on Wednesday 13th May 2020